savelena00/Assignment2---titanic/README.md

   2. Execute Jupyter Notebook from the terminal (Mac) or Gitbash (Windows)
   3. Click on Assignment 3 part 2 for Titanic Data Analyses
-  4. Click on Assignment 3 part 3 for Housing Price Data Analyses

 ## Dependencies
   * Jupyter Notebook